1767 Assistant Director of Alumni Activities

 Education: A Bachelor's degree is required.

-Other: The scope of the job frequently requires travel and attendance at evening and/or weekend activities, meetings, alumni events, athletics-related events, seminars and workshops.
+Other: The scope of the job requires travel and attendance at evening and/or weekend activities, meetings, alumni events, athletics-related events, seminars and workshops.
 Must be bondable.

 ESSENTIAL DUTIES AND RESPONSIBILITIES